AET-CS/aet-cs.github.io/white/ML/install-tensorflow.md

+---
-# Install Tensorflow-GPU in WSL2
+title: "Install Tensorflow-GPU in WSL2"
+---

 These instructions install Tensorflow on an AET laptop, assuming you already have WSL2 up and running.
 It also installs the required NVIDIA drivers.